-Poppers have fallen in and out of favour with the American Food and Drug Administration since the early 1960’s, at once making them by prescription only in 1937, until 1960, reversed in 1968 then a year later, 1969, illegal.
-But by then it was too late.
-Renewed interest and research began once the AIDS epidemic and specifically Karposi syndrome (KS) emerged.
+Poppers have fallen in and out of favor with the American Food and Drug Administration since the early 1960s, making them by prescription only in 1937, until 1960, reversed in 1968, then a year later, 1969, illegal.
+But by then, it was too late.
+Renewed interest and research began once the AIDS epidemic emerged, specifically, Karposi syndrome (KS).

-Mr. Ian Young wrote an interesting article about poppers, usage, health warnings and AIDS for the now defunct gay magazine STEAM.
+Mr. Ian Young wrote an interesting article about poppers, usage, health warnings, and AIDS for the now-defunct gay magazine STEAM.
 Here Mr. Young outlines some of the most popular myths/facts/conclusions regarding this substance.
-How much of the below is true is unknown and up for debate but the issues still swirl around the gay male community along with the stigma of its usage.
+How much of the below is true is unknown and up for debate, but the issues still swirl around the gay male community and the stigma of its usage.

-NOTE: This article was written some time in the mid 1990’s when speculation about the cause(s) of AIDS were still high.
+NOTE: This article was written sometime in the mid-1990s when speculation about the cause(s) of AIDS was still high.
 Many gays did not believe HIV was the sole cause and, like many straights, blamed poppers for cancers like KS.
 In short, he was a conspiracy theorist, but he was not, and is still not alone!
 But, you be the judge.

-Soon, Hassing had been muscled out of his thoughtful little home-lab operation by larger ‘entrepreneurs,’ nominally-independent operators controlled by organized crime syndicates.
+Soon, Hassing had been muscled out of his thoughtful minor home-lab operation by more prominent ‘entrepreneurs,’ nominally-independent operators controlled by organized crime syndicates.
 They made further chemical changes and came up with butyl and isobutyl nitrite – less pure, more toxic, and even faster-acting than the original amyl.
 And with the post-Stonewall rise of the urban, drug-based ‘gay lifestyle,’ gays were seen as the ideal market sector for a new aphrodisiac.

-“At this point the FDA apparently wanted nothing more than to be done with the whole business, and a modus vivendi was established.
-The unwritten agreement seems to have been: public distribution of poppers would be permitted – as long as they were labelled ‘room odorizer and marketed only to gay men.
+“At this point, the FDA wanted nothing more than to be done with the whole business, and a modus vivendi was established.
+The unwritten agreement seems to have been: public distribution of poppers would be permitted – as long as they were labeled ‘room odorizer and marketed only to gay men.
 With this cynical unwritten agreement, poppers became a multi-million dollar business for the Mob.”

 “Before the first official reports of AIDS in 1981, relatively few voices had been raised to question what health problems poppers users might be causing themselves.
 A few attempts were made to curb sales, but the manufacturers always got around it by changing either the chemical formula or the product name.
 And the gay press, dependent on revenue from ads, did not care to blow the whistle on its own advertiser.
 One researcher contacted Robert McQueen, the Advocate’s editor, to warn him that poppers “strongly suppresses” the immune system and could contribute to KS and Pneumocystis pneumonia.
 But McQueen said he wasn’t interested.
 The Advocate ran a series of ads promoting poppers as a ‘Blueprint for Health.’

 “During the first few years of the AIDS epidemic, poppers came under suspicion as a possible contributing factor.
 But after 1984, when the Reagan administration pronounced a single retrovirus to be the only cause of the growing list of AIDS illnesses, the health hazards of poppers were dismissed.
 All attention and funding was directed to HIV.
-Eventually, through the efforts of a few dogged activists and researchers, state legislatures began to get into the act, and finally, most jurisdiction made poppers illegal – in spite of a well-financed campaign by a leading manufacturer, W.J.
+Eventually, through the efforts of a few dogged activists and researchers, state legislatures began to get into the act, and finally, most jurisdictions made poppers illegal – despite a well-financed campaign by a leading manufacturer, W.J.
 Freezer, the ‘Pope of Poppers.’
-But even then, information about poppers was still not made widely available.”
+But even then, information about poppers was still not widely available.”

-To be clear, there has never been a peer reviewed and agreed study linking popper usage and HIV/AIDS or any other disease or long term illness.
+To be clear, there has never been a peer-reviewed and agreed-on study linking popper usage and HIV/AIDS or any other disease or long-term illness.

-- A survey of more than 800 men aged 18 to 35 found little evidence of typical dependency characteristics, including health, social, legal and financial problems, and no correlation between popper use and mental health or psychological stress.
+- A survey of over 800 men aged 18 to 35 found little evidence of typical dependency characteristics, including health, social, legal, and financial problems, and no correlation between popper use and mental health or psychological stress.

 Some things you might want to know:

-The American TSA does not allow poppers in checked or carry on luggage.
-This model is followed in most parts of the world.
-Here is a cautionary tale for those of you that are hard headed.
+The American TSA does not allow poppers in checked or carry-on luggage, and this model is followed in most parts of the world.

-For some reason, there is a high level of stigma surrounding those who use poppers.
-Many gay males even deny being users even though they are sold almost all over the world and in every major city.
+For some reason, there is a high stigma surrounding those who use poppers.
+Many gay males deny being users even though they are sold almost all over the world and in every major city.

 Though technically illegal as a nitrate, poppers are sold under names like “head cleaner” and “room deodorizer”.

-Some form of poppers can be found all over Western Europe, with formulas that are known to be stronger than in the United States.
+Some form of poppers can be found all over Western Europe, with formulas known to be stronger than in the United States.

-Poppers, by any name or formula make-up, are illegal in Canada.
-They cannot be sold under any name.
+Poppers, by any name or formula make-up, are illegal in Canada and Japan, and they cannot be sold under any name.